LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 ### Side Note

+It goes without saying that every step of this process should be tested.
 When you are conducting these steps **DO NOT ROLL YOUR OWN FUNCTIONS UNLESS NECESSARY**.
-Most cases there will be a library to aid in the validation process.
+Most cases there will be a library or function to aid in the SAVE process.
-For file paths, the language should supply a way to canonize a path because the process is complicated on your own.
+For file paths, the language should supply a way to canonize a path because that process is complicated on your own.
 C has realpath(), however be careful about PATH\_MAX definitions, and python has a few ways like os.path.realpath() and pathlib.Path().resolve().
-Some languages or libraries may provide methods for sanitization as well.
-Validation and normalization is little more up to you as that is getting down your understanding of data, but there may be some helper methods.
+Validation and normalization is little more up to you as that is getting down your understanding of data.
 Of course make sure that these libraries are trustworthy and maintained, as you would not want to have a vulnerability from your escaping method becoming out of date.

 ## Source